Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: Approach

 The final addition is the detector's read noise, which is sampled from a normal distribution.
 All parameter values adopted in our model are listed in Table~\ref{tab:parameters}.

-The contributions to the noise model are a combination of three probability distributions: a Poisson distribution, $P(n_p)$, describing the incident photons (Equation~\ref{eqn:poisson}), a Gamma distribution, $\Gamma(n_{ie}, \theta)$, describing the EM register of the EMCCD (Equation~\ref{eqn:EM_gain}), and a normal distribution, $\mathcal{N}(R_{e^\mathrm{-}})$, describing the read noise (Equation~\ref{eqn:read_noise}) to convert the signal to image values.
+The contributions to the noise model are a combination of three probability distributions: a Poisson distribution, $P(n_p)$, describing the incident photons (Eq.~\ref{eqn:poisson}), a Gamma distribution, $\Gamma(n_{ie}, \theta)$, describing the EM register of the EMCCD (Eq.~\ref{eqn:EM_gain}), and a normal distribution, $\mathcal{N}(R_{e^\mathrm{-}})$, describing the read noise (Eq.~\ref{eqn:read_noise}) to convert the signal to image values.
 The following equations describe these distributions.

-Where $q$ is the detector quantum efficiency, $\Delta t$ is the observation time, and $CIC$ is the detector clock-induced charge (see also Table~\ref{tab:parameters}).
-Combining equations~\ref{eqn:poisson},~\ref{eqn:EM_gain}, and~\ref{eqn:read_noise} gives the probability of measuring a certain number of counts for a detection, $p(n_c)$:
+where $q$ is the detector quantum efficiency, $D_{e\mathrm{-}}$ is the dark current, $\Delta t$ is the observation duration, and $CIC$ is the detector clock-induced charge (see also Table~\ref{tab:parameters}). $p(n_{ie})$ is the probability to get $n_{ie}$ input electrons, $p(n_{oe})$ is the probability to get $n_{oe}$ output electrons, and $p(n_r)$ is the probability to get $n_r$ readout electrons.
+Combining Eqs.~(\ref{eqn:poisson}),~(\ref{eqn:EM_gain}), and~(\ref{eqn:read_noise}) gives the probability of measuring a certain number of counts for a detection, $p(n_c)$:

-The output of the noise model is the probability density function ($f(y|n_p)$ in Equation~\ref{A_eqn:prob_function}) describing the number of photoelectrons read out by the detector, from which we can determine the likelihood.
+The output of the noise model is the probability density function ($f(y|n_p)$ in Eq.~\ref{A_eqn:prob_function}) describing the number of photoelectrons read out by the detector, from which we can determine the likelihood.
 The likelihood of a detection, given the orbital parameters of the orbit fit, is obtained by comparing where the observed brightness falls along this probability density function.
 We assume each planet detection is an independent event, so the likelihood of measuring all planet detections given the parameters of the matched orbits is the product of each individual detection.
 The resulting likelihood, $L_\mathrm{system}$, is used as a new ranking score for each set of confused orbit options per system.
 A more detailed mathematical description of this process is given in Appendix~\ref{appendix_A}.
-We note that in some cases, it may be beneficial to examine likelihoods on a per-planet basis to avoid a biased likelihood due to one poorly fit planet.
+We note that in some cases, it may be beneficial to examine likelihoods on a per-planet basis to avoid a biased likelihood due to one poorly fit planet in the system.
 We expand on this in more detail in Section~\ref{sec:discussion}.